The Quiet Chaos

 “I have to interact with her… And when I do, I have to be happy and cheerful…”

-In the evening, after a year or more, I finally managed to finish reading Jane Eyre.
+In the evening, after almost a year, I finally managed to finish reading Jane Eyre.
 With the relentless demand of domesticity, every stolen moment of respite was savoured like I would a vanilla ice cream on a hot and scorching day.
 These breaks, precious and limited, were usually enjoyed during the baby’s slumber, or when my younger sister was the one taking charge of its care, whilst the older witch prepared the little babe’s food.

 I don't know why it’s difficult to hold my focus and attention when it comes to literature now, even before when I had all the free time in the world.
 I remember breezing through the copious pages of the first two books of The Stormlight Archive, each containing around 400 000 words in length, yet it only took me perhaps a month or two to finish the two books subsequently.